-- The needs of this population group had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care.
-For example, extended opening hours were available every Monday evening for those patients that could not attend during normal working hours.. - The practice were part of a group of local practices who offered appointments in the evenings, weekends and bank holidays.
+The needs of this population group had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care.
+For example, extended opening hours were available at the practice and weekend appointments were available provided by the local hub.